 Rachel Lovell is a well known journalist known for her work on environmental and agricultural topics.
 Her, "Nano Clay: The Liquid Turning Desert to Farmland was published in 2020.
 This article that appeared in 'Fellow Food' presents a hopeful glimpse into the future of sustainable agriculture in arid regions.
 Desert control, a Norwegian Company and the Great Green wall project in Africa are at the forefront to combat desertification and restore degraded land.
-Nano clay technology has helped them transform the barren deserts into productive farm land.
+Nano clay technology has helped them get transformed the barren deserts into productive farmlands.

 In fact, nano clay technology draws inspiration